wearanacapa/lessons-learned/key-questions-to-ask-developers.md

-+Hiring developers is something I anticipate doing regularly in the future.
+Hiring developers is something I anticipate doing regularly in the future.
 Knowing what questions to ask can save me a lot of time/money/pain as a manager.

 1. Which (thing) do you use?
 2. What do you compare it to?